digitalstudium/packer-ansible-terraform/README.md

 # packer-ansible-terraform
-This projects is an example of creating image of cloud server on scaleway.io provider with packer and ansible, and creating cloud server from this image with terraform
+This project is an example of creating image of cloud server on scaleway.io provider with packer and ansible, and creating cloud server from this image with terraform

 Prerequisites
 -------------